commitizen/cz-cli/README.md

 #### Commitizen or Commit Hooks
 Both!
 Commitizen is not meant to be a replacement for git commit hooks.
 Rather, it is meant to work side-by-side with them to ensure a consistent and positive experience for your contributors.
 Commitizen treats the commit command as a declarative action.
 The contributor is declaring that they wish to contribute to your project.
 It is up to you as the maintainer to define what rules they should be following.

 We accomplish this by letting you define which adapter you'd like to use in your project.
 Adapters just allow multiple projects to share the same commit message conventions.
-A good example of an adapter is the cz-conventional-commit adapter.
+A good example of an adapter is the cz-conventional-changlog adapter.

 ### Authors and Contributors
 @JimTheDev (Jim Cummins, author)